jackvoorham/abn-task/README.md

 # ABN Interview Task

-This repository contains the code for the ABN assignemnt.
+This repository contains the code for the ABN assignment.
 It offers a way to process the two datasets.
 We have implemented a command line app and a Flask Rest API.

 ## Folder Structure